Wyatt-Hawes/ResNet-Visual-Taskboard/README.md

 # Static IP is: `128.114.140.150`

+# How can I enable/disable ticket tags & automated movement?

+### In the `ticket.js` file, search for the variable `enable_abbreviation_movement` and set it to `false`.
+Save the file and automated ticket movement will be disabled

 # So how do I run this thing

 ### After ensuring that the IP address in `backend/api/openapi.yaml` **AND** `frontend/vite.config.js` both match the IP address of the device hosting the servers